Chaitanya729/git/README.md

 # git
-This repository if for koss work
+This contains my submission for koss round 2